airbytehq/airbyte/docs/integrations/sources/file.md

 ## Getting Started (Airbyte Cloud)

-Setup through Airbyte Cloud will be exactly the same as the open-source setup, except for the fact that local files are naturally disabled.
+Setup through Airbyte Cloud will be exactly the same as the open-source setup, except for the fact that local files are disabled.

 ## Getting Started (Airbyte Open-Source)